-[00:33:57.5] Gillian Metzger: Well, so just to be clear, I think there's a great deal of debate about whether or not Congress or the president is doing those things.
-So for example, whether or not Congress is delegating power in ways that are unconstitutional or the president is spending money.
-I would argue today, yes, not spending money in ways that go against statutes and asserting a power of appropriations that the president doesn't have.
+[00:33:51.4] Gillian Metzger: Well, so just to be clear, I think there's a great deal of debate about whether or not Congress is...
+The president is doing those things.
+So, for example, whether or not Congress is delegating power in ways that are unconstitutional or the president is spending money, I would argue today, yes.
+Not spending money in ways that go against statutes and asserting a power of appropriations that the president doesn't have.
 But I'm not sure I would agree with the suggestion that that's been rampant.
-What we do have is a court that is very, very worried about administrative power, very sympathetic, I think, to presidential power, to presidential immunity, as in the most recent decision, and much more willing to see the president and the plebiscitary president and the fact that the president is democratically elected as sort of the be-all and end-all of legitimacy and accountability in the constitutional structure of the executive branch, and very skeptical and concerned about administrative power.
+What we do have is a court that is very, very worried about administrative power, very sympathetic, I think, to presidential power, to presidential immunity, as in the most recent decision, and much more willing to see the president and the plebiscitary president and the fact that the president is democratically elected as sort of the be all and end all of legitimacy and accountability in the constitutional structure of the executive branch, and very skeptical and concerned about administrative power.
 I think that's inverted.
-I think that what has actually made the expansion in the executive branch's rules and responsibilities much more accountable and to the extent it's been constrained has in fact been all of the administrative state that cabins and checks it.

-[00:35:16.0] Gillian Metzger: I think actually that much of that is, under our current system of broad delegated power, actually constitutionally required.
-But the court has been undermining that and undermining administrative authority and also very skeptical of administrative authority.
-And the court is obviously an important, significant check.
+[00:34:56.4] Gillian Metzger: I think that what has actually made the expansion in the executive branch's roles and responsibilities much more accountable and to the extent it's been constrained, has in fact been all of the administrative state that cabins and checks it.
+And I think actually that much of that is under our current system of broad delegated power, actually constitutionally required.
+But the Court has been undermining that and undermining administrative at various... undermining administrative authority and also very skeptical of administrative authority.
+And the Court is obviously an important, significant check.
 But one of the things that has actually also been important are all the other checks in the system.

-So for example, congressional oversight or internal executive branch lawyering and other kinds of constraints that have actually built up over time as ways of constraining executive power and executive authority.
+[00:35:38.6] Gillian Metzger: So, for example, congressional oversight or internal executive branch lawyering and other kinds of constraints that have actually sought... built up over time as ways of constraining executive power and executive authority.
 Some of those methods the Supreme Court has invalidated.
 One of the most important was its invalidation of the legislative veto.
-So if you are a living constitution, which I am much more one of, part of the problem is that the court may have been not willing to allow sufficient flexibility in understanding how these things fit together, how a delegation goes along with a legislative veto as a way of preserving a role for Congress, and instead invalidated the legislative veto and were left with the delegation and not as much constraint on the executive branch.
+So if you are a living Constitutionalist, which I'm much more one of, part of the problem is that the Court may have been not willing to allow sufficient flexibility, and understanding how these things fit together, how a delegation goes along with a legislative veto as a way of preserving a role for Congress, and instead invalidated the legislative veto.
+We're left with the delegation and not as much constraint on the executive branch.